datastax/astrapy/README.md

 a way to "register" model classes both for the write and read paths, through the following serdes API Options:

-- `serdes_options.serializer_by_class`: a map from _classes_ (not class names; not class instances) to serializer functions producing a `dict` representation for the model;
+- `serdes_options.serializer_by_class`: a map from _classes_ (not class names; not class instances) to serializer functions.
+A serializer function accepts an instance of the model class and returns a corresponding `dict` representation;
-- `serdes_options.deserializer_by_udt`: a map from _UDT names_ to deserializer functions, which turn an input dict (and a UDT definition) into an instance of the model class.
+- `serdes_options.deserializer_by_udt`: a map from _UDT names_ to deserializer functions.
+A deserializer function accepts a dict representation, along with the UDT definition, and returns an instance of the model class.

-The following example demonstrates this procedure.
+The following example demonstrates this procedure, including ser/deserializers.
 Suppose you have a `dataclass` corresponding to `player_udt`:

 ```python
 from dataclasses import dataclass